awillefor/Mavacamten-REMS-Echo-Calculator/README.md

 To provide the due dates for patient status forms during various stages of Mavacamten therapy.

 Instructions for Use:
-Download and Open the Excel Calculator
-Ensure that you have Microsoft Excel installed on your computer.
+Download the raw excel file and open the Excel Calculator Ensure that you have Microsoft Excel installed on your computer.
 Open the Excel file.